Seventh-Day Adventists: Who the Heck Are They?

 Do you have a more favorable view of Seventh Day Adventists after having read this Hubpage?

 Grain of Salt, Anyone?

 Frankly, I've never heard anything more nonsensical in my life.
 Nobody chases anyone down in the SDA church.
-That kind of talk is beyond ridiculous.
+That kind of talk is beyond silly.
 Crazy stuff just doesn't happen.
 SDA's are some of the most grounded people I've ever met.
-They tend to be highly-educated and frankly, normal---even a little bit on the boring side when all is said and done.
+They tend to be highly-educated and frankly, quite normal, sometimes a little bit on the boring side, when all is said and done.

 However, each individual must decide for themselves what they choose to believe.
-Let's face it, some SDA beliefs do seem odd, but cult-like?
-Not so much.
+Let's face it, some SDA beliefs may seem odd, but cult-like?
+Not at all.

-This article has only touched upon a few facts pertaining to Seventh Day Adventists.
-However, if it has served to educated the layman on a few points of interest pertaining to SDA's, then its purpose has been accomplished.
+This article has touched upon a few facts pertaining to Seventh Day Adventists; Nevertheless, if it has served to educate the layman on a few points of interest pertaining to SDA's, then its purpose has been accomplished.

-In closing, let me share with you what my brother stated regarding his feelings about the SDA church---given that we were raised the same way, and in two different churches.
+In closing, let me share with you what my brother stated regarding his feelings about the SDA church---given that we were raised together, in two different religions...

-He said: "I felt there were too many rules, and I'm the type of person who feels obliged to follow all of them, but I respect their health message very much.
-To this day, and I still lean toward the view that Saturday is the Sabbath, even if I go to church on Sunday sometimes.
-Also, they are the only church that follows all Ten Commandments."
+"I felt there were too many rules, and I'm the type of person who feels obliged to follow all of them, but I respect their health message very much.
+To this day, I still lean toward the view that Saturday is the Sabbath, even if I go to church on Sunday sometimes.
+Also, they are the only church that follows ALL Ten Commandments."

-I asked him if he thought the church is a cult.
-He laughed, as if to say,
+I asked him if he thinks the church is a cult.
+He laughed, as if to say:

 "What a dumb question.
 No."